-1. For the above calculations, it is assumed that the triggering event took place on the last business day of 2009, and the stock price used in the above calculation was the per share price on that day (\$29.22).
+- 1. For the above calculations, it is assumed that the triggering event took place on the last business day of 2010, and the stock price used in the above calculation was the per share price on that day (\$27.55) - 2.
+The value for vesting of performance unit awards and milestone performance awards is the closing market price on the last business day of 2010 (\$27.55). - 3.

-- 2. The value for vesting of performance unit awards and milestone performance awards is the closing market price on the last business day of 2008 (\$29.22). - 3.
-Benefits upon a termination not in connection with a change in control are based upon the receipt of a one-year separation package.
-This assumption is based upon past Company practice and assumes Board approval.
-Under this assumption, salary continuation is equal to one year of salary as in effect prior to termination, the bonus amount is the average annual bonus received over the last three years, health insurance is the cost of coverage for one year, and vested stock options are included as well as stock grants that are scheduled to vest during the separation period.
-Other Compensation includes accrued and unused vacation pay and use of Company vehicle as a benefit for a three month period of time.
-The Company is not obligated to make these payments. - 4.
 Each restricted stock award contract and performance unit award contract contains language that shares vest upon a change in control.
-For purposes of this table, it is assumed all non-vested performance units and milestone units vest immediately at the target level - 5.
+For purposes of this table, it is assumed all non-vested performance units and milestone units vest immediately at the target level. - 4.
 For determination of value, only stock options in the money were considered because it is assumed that options out of the money will not be exercised.
-Please see the Outstanding Equity Awards at 2009 Fiscal Year-End table on page 25 for option exercise prices. - 6.
+Please see the Outstanding Equity Awards at 2010 Fiscal Year-End table on page 32 for option exercise prices. - 5.
 Each of the above-named executive officers has a severance agreement describing benefits to be received in the event of a change in control and one of the above actions takes place after the change in control.
 Salary continuation is for a 36-month period for Mr. Stine and a 30-month period for the other named executive officers at the salary in effect immediately prior to the change in control.
 The bonus amount is equal to the three-year average bonus for two full fiscal years and one half of the three-year average for the third fiscal year after termination.
 Health insurance is provided over the 36-month or 30-month period, as the case may be, under the same conditions as prior to termination.
 "Other Compensation" consists of accrued and unused vacation at the time of termination and if the named executive officer has the right to use a Company vehicle or a country club membership prior to termination, the continuation of that benefit for a three-month period of time.

-Director Compensation in Fiscal Year 2009
+Director Compensation in Fiscal Year 2010

-In 2009, non-employee directors received an annual retainer of \$45,000 payable in common stock in arrears, quarterly, based on the closing price of the Company's common shares at each quarter end.
+In 2010, non-employee directors received an annual retainer of \$45,000 payable in common stock in arrears, quarterly, based on the closing price of the Company's common shares at each quarter end.
 In addition, the Chairman of the Board received an annual retainer of \$25,000 payable in common shares and the Chairmen of the Audit, Compensation and Real Estate Committees each received an annual retainer of \$10,000 payable in common shares.
 Directors affiliated with a person or entity owning 15% or more of the Company's total shares outstanding could elect to receive his or her entire annual retainer in cash.